Data Science Curriculum & Specializations for Online Part-time Program

 This course introduces applications of machine learning techniques to finance.
 Financial data presents special challenges to standard machine learning techniques, engendering significant adaptations.
 Topics include a basic introduction to finance, nuances of financial features engineering, techniques to avoid various biases during model training, and example applications such as meta-labeling.

-Recommended prior course: MSDS 413-DL Time Series Analysis and Forecasting.
+Recommended prior course: MSDS 413 Time Series Analysis and Forecasting.

-Prerequisites: (1) MSDS 420-DL Database Systems and Data Preparation or CIS 417 Database Systems Design and Implementation and (2) MSDS 422-DL Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning
+Prerequisites: (1) MSDS 420 Database Systems or CIS 417 Database Systems Design and Implementation and (2) MSDS 422 Practical Machine Learning or CIS 435 Practical Data Science Using Machine Learning

 MSDS 452-DL Web and Network Data Science